 I took the opportunity to tighten up some of the program components and try to create a tackling procrastination program that was elegantly build on the foundations of Acceptance and Commitment Therapy (ACT), which was the original vision of Ben when he created the program.

-I did a pilot run this year during May and June, which went pretty well.
-The program works OK in the online environment.
+I ran two Studyology groups during May to August which went pretty well.
+The program works well in the online environment.

 I’ve also made available recorded lectures and session materials, meaning you can guide yourself through the program in your own time.

 If you are interested in me running another live group, please email me to let me know (firstname.lastname@example.org).
 If I get sufficient numbers, I will run another group before the end of the year.

 To access the materials you’ll need to enrol in the Oasis Online FLO topic.
 From there you’ll find the Studyology Module.
 You can actually access the recordings and slides and materials from the last session if you want to get a feel for what the LIVE sessions will be like.

 Feel free to send any questions you have about the program to me (email@example.com).